-Demographics Latinos and Asians are leading the region's growth
+Demographics Latinos and Asians or Pacific Islanders are leading the region's growth

-Since 2000, the Bay Area's Asian or Pacific Islander population grew fastest - by 37 percent - adding over 481,000 residents to the total population.
-The Latino population followed closely, growing by 33 percent, or close to 438,000 residents.
+Since 2000, the Bay Area's Asian or Pacific Islander population grew fastest - by 35 percent - adding over 283,000 residents to the total population.
+The Latino population followed closely, growing by 33 percent, or nearly 242,000 residents.